bradkav/EarthScatterLikelihood/README.md

 Experimental parameters are currently hard-coded in the module `expt.f90`.
 If you want to change the resolution, mass, exposure, latitude, background rate etc., just edit the appropriate parameter in `expt.f90`.
 In future, we can do something more sophisticated and read the parameters from file.

-The event generator should be fast - it shouldn't take more than about 10-20 seconds no matter how many events you need to generate.
-The likelihood calculators should also be reasonably fast.
-For the full likelihood, you should be able to do about 100 evaluations/second with O(1000) events.
-If you're evaluating the binned Asimov likelihood, it's a little slower - perhaps 50 evaluations/per second (for 12 time bins and 12 energy bins).

 **NB: Requires results of the DaMaSCUS simulations.** The location of the DaMaSCUS simulation results can be specified as `data_dir` in the file `modulation.f90`.